madx/micropack.vim/README.md

 Here's what you get with Micropack:

 * Automatic installation of missing plugins on startup
-* A `MicropackUpdate` command that pulls changes and removes unused plugins
+* A command to pull changes and remove unused plugins
 * Configuration with a single function call in your `.vimrc`

 ## Install